Chart Color Schemes

 Educational outcomes in Urangan - Wondunna fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.1%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.9%).
-Trade and technical skills are prevalent, with 41.7% of residents aged 15+ holding vocational credentials - advanced diplomas (10.7%) and certificates (31.0%).
+The area's university qualification rate is 15.1%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 41.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (31.0%).

 Educational participation is high, with 25.2% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 8.7% in secondary education, and 2.1% pursuing tertiary education.